 Architects are looking beyond the traditional boundaries of their discipline, appropriating materials, methods, and processes from other industries.
-This expanded interest is widening the scope of innovation, ranging from the development of alternative fabrication processes afforded by digital technologies to the inventive re-use of traditional materials.
-How are these cross-cultural and multi-media processes reshaping the way we synthesize technique and practice?
+This expanded interest is widening the scope of innovation, ranging from the development of alternative fabrication processes afforded by digital technologies to the inventive reuse of traditional materials.
+This year’s League Prize asked entrants to consider how these cross-cultural and multimedia processes are reshaping the way we synthesize technique and practice.